smartdevicelink/sdl_evolution/proposals/0176-high-level-interface-views-and-controllers.md

 #### `manager`

 A weak reference to the view controller manager object managing the current view controller.
-It's a convenient property for easy access to present antoher view controller.
+It's a convenient property for easy access to present another view controller.

 ### SDLViewControllerManager